About the Show

 My Wonderful Birthday Suit! includes music, puppetry and a visit to the splendiferous Thinking Tree.
 My Wonderful Birthday Suit! concludes with kindness, generosity and the sharing of a big, amazing present, symbolizing one of the work’s major themes: that we as people are ALL gifts to be treasured and celebrated inside and out.
 My Wonderful Birthday Suit! advances the conversation from the common but outdated notion of tolerating differences to one of understanding, accepting, and celebrating our diversity.

 The audience is encouraged to participate in the party atmosphere throughout, further contributing to the sense of a communal learning process.
 While this is a story crafted for very young audiences, it confronts the issues of race and use of hurtful language in very honest terms, thereby preparing young children and equipping their families, and educators, to cultivate a community that promotes peace and unity.

 Chicago Children’s Theatre’s 15th World Premiere production, My Wonderful Birthday Suit! was spun from a conversation between playwright Gloria Bond Clunie and Chicago Children’s Theatre Artistic Director Jacqueline Russell about Michael Tyler’s children’s book, The Skin You Live In.

-*If you have special seating accommodations, please inform the Box Office 72 hours before your performance.
+*If you require special seating accommodations, please inform Guest Services 72 hours before your performance.

 For guests attending any performance of My Wonderful Birthday Suit! who are blind or have low vision, we will offer a guided tour of the production on Saturday, February 3.
 This touch-tour allows for a deeper connection and understanding of the performance.
 Children and adults alike are allowed to touch portions of the scenery, props, and costumes while also meeting the cast and listening to them describe their characters and appearance.
 Sign up for the touch tour on February 3 at 1:45pm for My Wonderful Birthday Suit!